fillefrans/pi/README.md

 ####General
 * We require HTML5, using native functions wherever possible
+* prefer binary data representation in browser
-* should prob. use WebWorkers, and do background processing
+* use WebWorkers to do background processing
 * Use documentFragment when adding more than one node to the DOM at a time